AliNematDoost/TLS_Certificate/README.md

 2026-09-10T13:20:43Z INF Server responded with a certificate. domains=nematdoust.osdl.ir lib=lego
 ```

-## Some changes needed in Backend and Frontend services to prevent CORS error
+## Some changes needed in Backend and Frontend services

-When some origin wants to send request to another origin which is not served on the same host, browser restricts its request because of security reasons.
-For preventing this, the receiver of request should place CORS header in response which indicates that the sender is allowed to send request and receive its response.
+Base URL is changed to `https://nematdoust.osdl.ir` in Frontend.

-For that purpose, I have already added a new config to django settings:
+I have already added a new config to django settings:
 ```
 CORS_ALLOWED_ORIGINS = [
     "http://localhost:5173",